-The American software industry powers our economy - supporting over ten million American jobs.2 Likewise, the EU's software industry was responsible for €1 trillion of total EU value-added growth and supported 12.7 million jobs in 2016.3 Together, the United States and EU share an impressive \$1 trillion trading relationship and make up nearly a half of global GDP.4 This presents an enormous opportunity for the United States and European Union to solidify a strong transatlantic partnership and build off the digital trade provisions of previous free trade agreements, such as the United States-Mexico-Canada Agreement (USMCA) and the EU-Mexico Agreement.
-This will ensure that US innovation continues to thrive and that our digital economy grows to reflect this.
+The EU's software industry was responsible for €1 trillion of total EU value-added growth and supported 12.7 million jobs in 2016.
+Together, the United States and EU share an impressive \$1 trillion trading relationship and make up nearly a half of global GDP.
+This presents an enormous opportunity for the European Union and the United States to solidify a strong transatlantic partnership and build off the digital trade provisions of previous free trade agreements, such as the EU-Japan Economic Partnership Agreement and the EU- Singapore Trade agreement.
+This will ensure that EU innovation continues to thrive allowing for the EU digital economy to further grow.